johnofmars/mm-github-pages-starter/_pages/the_gun.md

 ![manual reload](/assets/images/manual_reload.png)

 As you can see, Manual Reloading significantly cuts down on recoil & return, and eliminates the cooldown.
-It's still not anywhere close to 90 rpm.
+It's still not anywhere close to 90 rpm, though.

 > Manual reloading: Practice hitting reload after you fire the weapon.
 Don't wait til after detonate the round!
 {: .notice--success}